RetroBazook/SMSPlusPlusEx/README.md

                                                      |_____________|

 ⚠️ Important:

-The mod installation is the same as the original mod, except for the following points:
+There are installation differences from the original mod:

-- Pad Port Trace 7 should no longer be connected to the Arduino.
-Instead, it must be soldered to pin 2 of the 74HC4066.
+- Pad Port Trace 7 (to IO Controller IC) should no longer be connected to the Arduino.
+It must be connected to pin 2 of the 74HC4066.
-- Arduino pin D7 is now connected to the 74HC4066 CONT 1 (pin 13).
+- Arduino D7 should be connected to 74HC4066 CONT1 (pin 13).
-- Pad Port Pin 7 remains connected to the Arduino Nano D6 pin, but is now also connected to pin 1 of the 74HC4066.
+- Pad Port Pin 7 remains connected to Arduino Nano D6, but is also connected to pin 1 of the 74HC4066.
+- Arduino D5 (FMSOUND_OUT_PIN) should be connected to 74HC4066 CONT3 (pin 6).
+- Arduino TX1 (JAP_FMSOUND_OUT_PIN) should be connected to 74HC4066 CONT4 (pin 11).

+For the etim FMSound board, the cables that were originally soldered to the 3-position switch must now be soldered to the 74HC4066 (see diagram above).

 2) Improved Bluetooth Receiver Compatibility